 One thing I love about African safaris is that you never know what’s around the corner.
-All you can do is sit back, relax… and “expect the unexpected”!
-This is when real magic happens and you’re in for a treat!
+All you have to do is sit back, relax… and “expect the unexpected”.
+This is when real magic happens and you’re in for a treat.

-At times however, the “unexpected” turns out to be overwhelming and the following African wildlife pictures illustrate some of those rare moments caught on camera!
+At times however, the “unexpected” turns out to be overwhelming.
+The following African wildlife pictures illustrate some of those rare moments caught on camera.